Which city is cheaper, Amsterdam or Rotterdam?

 A large number of backpackers visit Amsterdam, as it is a very popular city for budget travelers.
 With it's party-hard personality and countless low price hostels, this city attracts its share of backpackers.
 Do note that many of the hostels aren't focused on quality, so make sure you understand what you're paying for.
 It may be worth booking a slightly more expensive room in a hotel.

-Rotterdam is a good port city to visit for backpackers.
+Plenty of budget travelers visit Rotterdam.
 There are a number of hostels around town as well as a good nightlife that appeals to backpackers.

 Both Rotterdam and Amsterdam have a number of activities to choose from.
-With generally more activities and things to do, visitors tend to spend more time in Amsterdam than Rotterdam.
+With generally more activities and things to do, visitors tend to spend more time in Amsterdam than in Rotterdam.
+Usually, 1-3 days is a good amount of time for Rotterdam, and 2-7 days is enough time in Amsterdam.

 People visit Rotterdam because there is so much to do.
 One day is a great amount of time to relax and see the many things that Rotterdam has to offer.
 It has many unique tourist attractions and fascinating things to do.

 You'll find shopping and museums around the city of Amsterdam.
+Visiting the old town is also a must.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

 People visit Rotterdam because there is so much to do.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this port city has to offer.
 This port city offers a variety of activities to choose from.

 You'll find museums and nightlife around the canal-lined big city of Amsterdam.
+The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

-Travelers enjoy the nightlife and food when visiting the trendy port city of Rotterdam.
+Travelers enjoy the nightlife and food when visiting the high energy port city of Rotterdam.
 The length of your ideal trip is an individual decision.
 Five days is plenty of time to see everything, even with extra days to spare.

-You'll find nightlife and live music around the laid-back city of Amsterdam.
+You'll find nightlife and live music around the canal-lined city of Amsterdam.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
+Exploring the old town is a popular activity.
 Five days should give you a good understanding of everything this city has to offer.

 Rotterdam is a popular choice for travelers.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.